OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Themes/README.md

 However there are many different ways to model the content to represent a portfolio:

 - Create a `Portfolio` content type with a `List` content part that is limited to `Project` content items.
-In this case projects are independent from the list and can be reused elswere in the site (they are referenced by the portfolio).
+In this case, projects are independent from the list and can be reused elsewhere in the site (they are referenced by the portfolio).
 - Create a `Portfolio` content type with a `BagPart` content part that is limited to `Project` content items.
 In this case project content items live inside the portfolio content item (they are contained by the portfolio).
 - Create a `Liquid Page` content item to query and render all content items of type `Project`.
 - Create a Razor Page that will use a query to load all the project content items.